verasativa/data-science-cheat-book/README.md

 #### Exploratory data analysis:
 Check out [John Tukey](https://en.wikipedia.org/wiki/John_Tukey) for history.

+Yuri Carvajal's check list:
+ 1. Identify the dataset:
+   - What's dataset source?
+   - What's dataset date/time?
+   - How many records has?
+   - How many pure duplicates contains?
+   - What type is each column?
+  2. Check codification, labels and missing values
+  3. Identify modes, asymmetries, outliers, clusters, correlations and other patterns
+  4. Identify statistical inconsistencies
+  5. Identify technical (domain) inconsistencies
+  6. Compatibilty with other users (export to csv, sql, etc)

 #### Estimates of location:
  - Mean / average (the sum of all values divided by the number of values)
  - Weighted mean (the sum of all values divided by the sum of weights)